nesanders/MAenvironmentaldata/docs/_posts/2018-04-25-necir-cso-ej.md

 ## Correlation between CSO discharge and EJ factors

 We explore the relationship between CSO discharge volumes within different geographic areas and their EJ population characteristics.
+We use using bootstrap resampling to visualize the trend and uncertainty in the population-weighted mean discharge volume estimate in equal-sized bins of watersheds (figures below).
+We estimate the univariate dependence of CSO discharge on each EJ factor, and its 90% posterior (confidence) interval, with a population-weighted logarithmic regression model.
+A detailed explanations of the methodology used in this analysis is provided [here]({% post_url 2019-03-23-necir-cso-ej_modeling %}).

 ### Relationship with linguistic isolation

-The plot below uses [bootstrap resampling](https://en.wikipedia.org/wiki/Bootstrap_(statistics)) to estimate the average volume of CSO discharge as a function of linguistic isolation, and the uncertainty in this value given the less-than-infinite number of observed discharges we have to estimate that (the 90% confidence interval).
 Linguistic isolation is defined as the fraction of households with no adult who is a "very good" or better English speaker.
 Click on the label in the plot legend to toggle display of the individual watershed points, which display detailed annotation when hovering your cursor.

 {% include /charts/NECIR_EJSCREEN_correlation_bywatershed_LINGISOPCT.html %}

-While the total number of watersheds within MA to measure this relationship is small, the results suggest a statistically significant and strong relationship between CSO discharge volumes and linguistic isolation.
-More linguistically isolated communities, like the Mystic River watershed, have much higher CSO discharge volumes on average.
-On average, watersheds that have twice the level of linguistic isolation tend to have three times the level of CSO discharge.
+We find a statistically significant and moderately strong relationship between CSO discharge volumes and linguistic isolation.
+More linguistically isolated communities, like the Mystic River watershed, have much higher CSO discharge volumes.
+On average, **watersheds that have twice the level of linguistic isolation tend to have {{ site.data.facts_NECIR_CSO.depend_cso_LINGISOPCT }} the level of CSO discharge.**

 ### Relationship with racial minority demographics